 A basic principle of a limited company is that the Directors are not responsible for the company debts.
-However, in small to medium sized companies it may not be that easy to keep your business debt and personal debt liability separate.
-Your personal debt liability can affect your company’s credit health as well especially if you are planning to pay off your debt via formal debt solutions i.e. personal bankruptcy.
+However, in small to medium-sized companies it may not be that easy to keep your business debt and personal debt liability separate.
+Your debt liability can affect your company’s credit health as well, especially if you are planning to pay off your debt via formal debt solutions i.e. personal bankruptcy.

 Debt management for company directors

-As a company director, you give personal financial support to the business especially at the time you are planning to expand your business.
-This may be in the form of guarantees for a company overdraft (For over £2000.00 Overdraft, personal guarantees may be required by business bank) or bank loan.
-The Company directors often get lending in their personal name and use the funds to pay company bills.
-The company directors are personally liable for these debts. ( Debt management for company directors )
+As a company director, you give personal financial support to the business, especially at the time you are planning to expand your business.
+This may be in the form of guarantees for a company overdraft (For over 2000.00 Overdraft, personal guarantees may be required by a business bank) or a bank loan.
+The Company directors often get lending in their name and use the funds to pay company bills.
+The company directors are personally liable for these debts.
+(Debt management for company directors)

 What is a Personal Guarantee?

-There are lots of businesses go in liquidation due to failure of business modal or liquidity crunch to expand its services ,if the business struggle to pay company directors its dues than company directors may struggle to pay their own debt repayments .
+There are lots of businesses going into liquidation due to the failure of the business model or liquidity crunch to expand their services.
+If the business struggles to pay company directors, its dues then company directors may struggle to pay their own debt repayments.
 In other words, if a company is struggling financially the Directors can be left with debts they are personally liable for.
-It might be possible to resolve these problems with a Debt Management Plan (DMP).https://acmecredit.co.uk//hmrc-tax-debt-advice/
+It might be possible to resolve these problems with a Debt Management Plan (DMP) for Company Directors.

 One of the main issues facing the director is that they have little or no income.
 Given funds are not readily available to pay personal debts the answer may be to start a Debt Management Plan.
 This is an informal agreement with creditors to reduce personal debt repayments to an affordable level.

-There are following advantage and disadvantage for company directors to be under debt management plans.
+There are the following advantages and disadvantages for company directors to be under debt management plans.
 (Debt management for company directors)

 - DMP can liaise and deal with all creditors and their correspondence.
-This includes dealing with phone calls, letters and takes away the stress of creditor interaction with company director and shareholders.
+This includes dealing with phone calls, letters.
+This takes away the stress of creditors interaction with company directors and shareholders.